eyzee00/flashat-app/README.md

       Start the Express server:

       ```bash
-      cd server
+      cd server/
-      node index.jss # preferably install pm2 and run the server using it
+      node index.js # preferably install pm2 and run the server using it
       ```

     - **Frontend**: